rbrk17/ML_R/README.md

 ## Method
-Please note that I have replaced variables as per homework instructions for clarity:
-- 'B' refers to 'original_badnet'.
-- 'G' refers to 'RepairedNet'.

 ### Pruning Defense
 We implemented the pruning defense by selectively removing channels in the last pooling layer of `original_badnet (B)`, just before the fully connected layers.
 Channels are removed one at a time, starting with those having the highest average activation values over the entire validation set.
 Pruning continues until the validation accuracy drops by a predefined percentage.
 The pruned network becomes the new network 'B'.